rvikunwar/aws/readme.md

 ### EC2 Reserved Instances
 - It helps to reduce cloud spends.
 - Aws gives 72% discount on these types of instances as compared to On-demand.
+- It provides discount based on committed utilization of resources for a certain period of time.
 - It is the most economical option for increasing profits.
 - Follow billed by hour model.
 - Reserved instances are best suited if consistent heavy use is expected.